 - Meanwhile, peel and chop up your sweet potatoes into cubes.

-- Add to the saucepan and then cover with water (around 600ml)
+- Add to the saucepan and then cover with water (around 600ml) and stock powder

 - Bring to the boil, then simmer for 15 minutes.

 - Add pepper to taste and then blend with a hand blender until thick and creamy.

 - Make sure soup is cooled fully before offering to baby.